 The Move that Changed the Health and Wellbeing Industry

 I am now 68 and over the years I have relied upon alternative medical solutions for almost all my health problems.
-A change in diet, herbs, vitamins, minerals and lots of exercise ended up being almost all the medicine I ever needed!
+A change in diet, herbs, vitamins, minerals and lots of exercise ended up being almost all the Natural medicine I ever needed!

 In 2010, when I was 61, I cured myself of arthritis with vitamins and minerals alone.
 I had suffered since I was in my 20s.
 My doctors said arthritis was not curable, but Western medicine was wrong about arthritis.